LowTechCoder/rpi4-retroarch-guide/README.md

 Also, for audio, on the Raspberry Pi OS panel, there is a speaker icon you can click or right click on to adjust some volume related things.

-## Auto Start and Shutdown RetroArch
+## Auto Start and Shutdown RetroArch script
 I wrote some scripts that will help with autostarting and shutting down RetroArch.
-I just quickly want to point out that there is probably a better way of doing this like using SystemD, but that never worked out for me, so I either don't know enough about it yet, or maybe it's behind on the Raspberry Pi OS.
-So lets do this with my scripts until I find a better way.
+I just quickly want to point out that there is probably a better way of doing this like using SystemD, but that never worked out for me, lets just use my script for now.
 ```
 cd ~
 ```